-32 How does the law regulate the transfer of PII to entities that provide outsourced processing services?
+How does the law regulate the transfer of PII to entities that provide outsourced processing services?

-The APPI generally prohibits disclosure of PII data to third parties without the relevant individual's consent.
+The Act on the Protection of Personal Information of 2003, as amended (the APPI) generally prohibits disclosure of personally identifiable information (PII) data to third parties without the relevant individual's consent.
 As an exception to such prohibition, the transfer of all or part of PII data to persons that provide outsourced processing services is permitted to the extent such services are necessary for achieving the permitted purposes of use.
 PII data users are required to engage in 'necessary and appropriate' supervision over such service providers in order to safeguard the transferred PII data.
 Necessary and appropriate supervision by PII data users is generally considered to include proper selection of service providers; entering into a written contract setting forth necessary and appropriate security measures; and collecting necessary reports and information from the service providers.